-The future of managing information is promising, but it is not without challenges.
+The future of managing information is promising, but it is not without uncertainty.

 New data sources are being developed as technology advances.
 Data can be obtained from almost any piece of hardware that is connected to the internet using the Internet of Things (IoT).